VT-Evia/content-discipline/stage3/resources.md

 - [Oxygen XML Editor](https://www.oxygenxml.com/).
 An affordable XML editor with peerless (at this price point) DITA support.
 Its generous 30-day free trial can be enough for many introductory assignments.
 - [Oxygen Web Author](https://www.oxygenxml.com/xml_web_author.html).
 The free demo of this web-based app (with clean GitHub integration) is fully functional for DITA XML editing.
 - [XMLMind](https://www.xmlmind.com/).
 An entry-level DITA editor with an open source personal edition.
 - [GitHub](https://github.com/).
-A server space for storing and managing content assets (e.g., Markdown, HTML, and XML files), a version control system, a website host, and much more.
+A server space for storing and managing content assets (e.g., Markdown, HTML, and XML files), a version control system, a website host (via GitHub Pages), and much more.